gonecentrix/gcx-common-libs/README.md

 2. Collect and address feedback from other colleagues (try `#cc-si` slack channel)
 3. Merge it
 4. Publish it
-5. Communicate on `#cc-si` slack channel about your new additions
+5. Communicate on `#backend-engineering` slack channel about your new additions

 ## Publishing

+ An automated release workflow is in the works.
+In the meanwhile:

 > Make sure your token has `write:packages` and access to GCX-SI org